giorgosn/V3nture/README.md

 ## Technologies Used

-Provide a list of the technologies, frameworks, libraries, and tools you used to build your project.

-- Activepieces.com for creating the automations and logging the system.
+Activepieces for creating the automation and logging the system.
+WIX for creating the landing page.
+Google Analytics for website analytics.
+Typeform for creating the form.
-- ChatGPT for generating the responses and formating the replies.
+ChatGPT for generating the responses and formatting the replies.
-- Typeform for creating the form.
-- Remix IDE for developing, compiling the smart contracts.
+Remix IDE for developing, and compiling the smart contracts.
-- Openzeppelin.com for the NFT and DAO contracts (Used ERC721 and Governor contracts).
+Openzeppelin.com for the NFT and DAO contracts (Used ERC721 and Governor contracts).
+Calendly for scheduling and managing the free sessions.
+VideoAsk to receive feedback
-- Polygonscan.com for debuging and monitoring.
-- tally.xyz for DAO dashboard.
+Polygonscan.com for debugging and monitoring. tally.xyz for the DAO dashboard.
-- Polygon network for deploying the contracts.
+Polygon network for deploying the contracts.

 ## Usefull addresses